-Our success depends, in part, on our ability to protect our important intellectual property rights.
-The steps we have taken may not be adequate to deter misappropriation or unauthorized use of our proprietary information or to enable us to detect unauthorized use and take appropriate steps to enforce our intellectual property rights.
+Our success depends, in part, on our intellectual property rights.
 We rely on a combination of trade secret, nondisclosure and other contractual arrangements, and copyright and trademark laws to protect our proprietary rights.
+We have also obtained patent protection for some of our production processes.
 We enter into confidentiality agreements with our employees and limit access to and distribution of our proprietary information.
-We also have obtained patent protection for some of our production processes.
-We or our predecessor company have been required in lawsuits to establish that our production processes and products do not infringe the patents of others.
+We cannot be sure that these steps will be adequate to deter misappropriation of our proprietary information or that we will be able to detect unauthorized use and take appropriate steps to enforce our intellectual property rights.

-Our principal stockholders can exercise a controlling influence over our business.
+Our principal stockholders have a controlling influence over our business.

-Our four principal stockholders beneficially owned approximately 51.4% of our outstanding common stock as of December 31, 2002.
-If they act in concert, these stockholders are collectively able to exercise control over our business and affairs by virtue of their voting power with respect to the election of directors and other actions requiring stockholder approval.
+Our four principal stockholders beneficially owned approximately 51.4% of our outstanding common stock as of September 30, 2002.
+These stockholders are collectively able to exercise control over our business and affairs by virtue of their voting power with respect to the election of directors and other actions requiring stockholder approval.